 Our children’s futures are so important.
 But the Conservatives have put them at risk by cutting the money schools get for each pupil.
 Nationwide, 9 out of 10 schools have seen their per pupil funding cut in real terms.
 And in Barnet, local schools have seen their funding per child cut by an average of £380 a year in real terms since 2015.
 I’ve visited local schools and talked to parents and teachers across the community.
 You’ve told me that their schools are struggling to cope and that a growing number are having to lay off staff, cut back on activities or put off investment.
 I have also heard that some families are finding it increasingly difficult to access the specialist services-like support for those with Special Educational Needs and Disability (SEND)-that they desperately need.
 Meanwhile, students continue to face a huge debt burden that puts off many attending university.
 Unfortunately, rather than standing up for local schools and young people, Hendon’s do-nothing MP has supported the cuts.

 Hendon’s families deserve so much better.
 I'll bring real change.
 As a parent, I know how important good schools are for our kids’ happiness and future.
 As your MP, I will fight to make sure get local schools the funding they need.
 Labour will undertake the largest investment in schools and education in a generation-sustained funding, not one-off gimmicks like the Conservatives.
 And we'll go further.
 We'll set up a National Education Service, to ensure that all receive the support they need at every stage of their educational journey.
 We'll offer 30 hours free nursery a week for 2-4 year olds, will open 1,000 Sure Start centres to help all children get the best start in life, will properly fund further education and we will invest in the right help for people with pecial Educational Needs and Disability (SEND).
-Moreover, for students, we will scrap tuition fees.
+Moreover, we will scrap university tuition fees.

 Sorting out the Brexit mess by giving the People the final say